AustralianBioCommons/how_to_findable_citable_software/pages/10_community_effort.md

 type: steps
 page_id: 10_community_effort
 description: Align to, follow, or join a community effort that is relevant to your software.
 For example, coding language, platform, or scientific domain specific communities.
+datatable: true
 ---

-{% include callout.html type="important" content="Join, or align with, a community that is related to your software type or language.
-Their standards and guidelines will often help make your software findable and citable." %}
+**Join, or align with, a community that is related to your software type or language.
+Their standards and guidelines will often help make your software findable and citable.**

 ## How?